 - Other employees

-As you put together your team, remember to include people who are both above and below the position you are hiring for.
-Together, they’ll have the complete picture of what they need from the role.
+As you put together your team, remember to include people above and below the position you are hiring for.
+By creating a multi-level team, you’ll have a complete understanding of what is needed from the role.

-Don’t forget that the more team members interview a candidate, the more time-consuming the interview process will be.
-Make sure that your process is not intensive to the point of overwhelming your candidates.
+The more team members that participate in interviewing a candidate, the more time-consuming the interview process will be.
+Furthermore, it is crucial that your process is not intensive to the point of overwhelming your candidates.

 Checkpoints to Hit